 In the kitchen, maybe you could dedicate a draw to you child’s art supplies and kitchen games so that your kitchen stays neat?
 Or, if you don’t have room in your draws, perhaps you could invest in some stacking boxes for your child to use as storage?

 In the bathroom, perhaps you could invest in a vanity unit and use part of it as storage for your child’s bathtime toys?
-If you want to get an idea of the different styles of vanity units, you can view them here.
 There are lots of different styles available, so make sure to choose one that is child-friendly.

 Create a playroom